Ebersole and Hess' Gerontological Nursing & Healthy Aging

 Key Features

-- Focus on health and wellness helps you gain an understanding of the patient’s experience.
+- Focus on health and wellness establishes a positive perspective to aging.

-- Safety Alerts highlight safe practices and quality of care QSEN competencies.

-- Careful attention to age, cultural, and gender differences helps you to understand these important considerations in caring for older adults.
+- Careful attention to age, cultural, and gender differences are integrated throughout to help you understand these important considerations when caring for older adults.

-- AACN and the Hartford Institute for Geriatric Nursing core competencies integrated throughout.

-- Evidence-Based Practice boxes summarize research findings that confirm effective practices or identify practices with unknown, ineffective, or harmful effects.
+- Healthy aging strategies maximize the healthiest behaviors of clients with dementia and their caregivers.

-- Expanded tables, boxes, and forms, including the latest scales and guidelines for proper health assessment make information easy to find and use.
+- Consistent chapter organization includes learning objectives, research, and study questions/activities to make information easy to find and use.

 Table of Contents